-The FNE's Leniency Guidelines sets the duty to cooperate truthfully, opportunely and continuously with the FNE during the course of the investigation.
-Therefore, it is reasonable to consider that this obligation remains until the closing of the investigation or a complaint is filed with the TDLC.
+The FNE's Leniency Guidelines set the duty to cooperate truthfully, opportunely and continuously with the FNE during the course of the investigation.

 4.6 Is there a 'leniency plus' or 'penalty plus' policy?

 Yes, in accordance with FNE's Leniency Guidelines, parties that could not apply for the Exemption Benefit (because they were not the first applicants) may still confess a second act of collusion to the FNE, different from the first.
 In this case, if the applicant fulfils the requirements to obtain the Reduction Benefit with respect to the first conduct, and the requirements to obtain the Exemption Benefit with respect to the second conduct, the FNE will grant the maximum permitted reduction with respect to the first collusive conduct and the Exemption Benefit with respect to the second conduct.